-6. Buy school uniform in the sales with adjustable waists.
+6. Buy school uniforms in the sales with adjustable waists.

 7. Invest in a cheap sewing machine to alter or repair a uniform instead of throwing out.

-8. At the end of September or October, shops discount their uniform, buy some for the following year in a larger size.
+8. At the end of September or October, shops discount their uniforms, buy some for the following year in a larger size.

-9. Unless its compulsory, don’t buy logo uniform, just get plain.
+9. Unless it’s compulsory, don’t buy a logo uniform, just get plain.

 10. Buy a coat with a lining you can easily remove and pop back in, so it will last winter and spring.

-11. If you’re really struggling financially try http://family-action.org.uk who give grants of up to £200 for uniforms.
+11. If you’re really struggling financially try http://family-action.org.uk who gives grants of up to £200 for uniforms.